Learn about the 2026 winners of ACS Publications' Organic and Inorganic Chemistry lectureships and awards.

 2026 The Journal of Organic Chemistry Outstanding Publication of the Year Award Lectureship

-- Winner: Jun Xiao
+- Winner: Dr. Jun Xiao and colleagues

 2026 Inorganic Chemistry Lectureship